iranzo/iranzo.github.io/content/redkendoc/redken-en.md

 - `/feed <add|delete|list> name url` Adds/deletes/lists a new feed form URL on channel
 - `/cn <word>` To get a random Chuck Norris fact related with provided word (or random)

-### offers
+### Bargains/Deals

-Lists amazon offers published without duplicated during 24 hours, matching ones will be sent privately by <https://t.me/redken_bot>
+Lists amazon bargains/deals published without duplicated during 24 hours, matching ones will be sent privately by <https://t.me/redken_bot>

 - `/ofertas add <words>` to add a new word to the ofertas watch
 - `/ofertas remove <words>` to remove a new word to the ofertas watch
 - `/ofertas show` to show the words being watched

-Lists amazon offers published without duplicated during 24 hours, matching ones will be sent to GROUP by <https://t.me/redken_bot>
+Lists amazon bargains/deal published without duplicated during 24 hours, matching ones will be sent to GROUP by <https://t.me/redken_bot>

 - `/gofertas add <words>` to add a new word to the ofertas watch
 - `/gofertas remove <words>` to remove a new word to the ofertas watch